kickaha2019/articles/Diary/2018/Mountfitchet/index.md

----
-title: Mountfitchet Castle
-anchors:
-- Mountfitchet Castle
+#title Mountfitchet Castle
-date: October 24th 2018
+#date October 24th 2018
-images:
-- path: P1390045.jpg
-  tag: Norman wooden castle
-- path: P1390043.jpg
-  tag: Toy museum guarded by dinosaurs
-- path: P1390047.jpg
-  tag: Exhibit at Mountfitchet Castle
----
+#markdown
 So we used up another of the days of holiday I had to use before the end of the year.
 Let's go to [Mountfitchet Castle](https://mountfitchetcastle.com/), that'll be a nice outing I thought.
 It was when we got there, and discovered the car park full, that